CharuSharma13/system-design/lld/problems/Parking Lot.md

 Below is a concise explanation of the main components and their roles:

-### ParkingLot (Singleton)
-Acts as the central controller of the system, using DCL to manage levels, gates, parking operations, and fare calculation.
+ParkingLot (Singleton) – Single global controller managing levels, gates, parking manager, and fare calculation using thread-safe double-checked locking.

-### Level
-Represents a single floor and stores all parking spots available on that level.
+Level – Represents one parking floor and contains all parking spots available on that level.

-### ParkingSpot (Interface)
-Defines the structure and behavior of a parking space, including availability and assigned vehicle.

-### CompactSpot / RegularSpot / OversizedSpot
-Concrete spot types implementing ParkingSpot based on size compatibility.

-### Vehicle (Interface)
+ParkingSpot (Interface) – Blueprint for a parking space defining its size, availability, and the parked vehicle, implemented by CompactSpot, RegularSpot, and OversizedSpot.

-Provides common vehicle attributes like license plate and size classification.
+Vehicle (Interface) – Defines common vehicle properties like license plate and size, implemented by Car, Motorcycle, and Truck.

-### Car / Motorcycle / Truck
-Concrete vehicle types implementing the Vehicle interface.

-### VehicleSize (Enum)
-Defines standardized size categories: SMALL, MEDIUM, LARGE.
+VehicleSize (Enum) – Represents supported vehicle sizes: SMALL, MEDIUM, and LARGE.

-### ParkingStrategy (Strategy Pattern)
-Defines how the system selects the most appropriate spot for a given vehicle.

-### NearestSpotStrategy / BestFitSpotStrategy / FarthestFirstSpotStrategy
-Different algorithms for choosing an optimal parking spot.

-### FareStrategy (Strategy Pattern)
-Defines how parking fare is computed for a given ticket.

-### BaseFareStrategy / PeakHoursFareStrategy
-Different billing calculations depending on time or conditions.

-### FareCalculator
-Applies one or more FareStrategy implementations to compute the final fare.

-### Ticket
-Stores details about the vehicle’s parking session, including spot, entry time, and exit time.

-### ParkingManager
-Handles the main parking logic, managing spot allocation, deallocation, and concurrency safety.

-### LockManager
-Ensures thread-safe operations by managing locks during concurrent spot allocation.
+ParkingStrategy (Strategy Pattern) – Determines how to pick the best available spot, with NearestSpotStrategy, BestFitSpotStrategy, and FarthestFirstSpotStrategy as algorithms.

+FareStrategy (Strategy Pattern) – Defines how parking fees are calculated, with BaseFareStrategy and PeakHoursFareStrategy providing normal-hour and peak-hour billing rules.

+Ticket – Holds ticket ID, assigned spot, vehicle reference, and entry/exit timestamps for billing.

+ParkingManager – Coordinates spot assignment, maintains mappings and available spots, applies parking strategy, and enforces concurrency via LockManager.

+LockManager – Provides thread-safe locking to prevent race conditions when multiple gates attempt spot allocation simultaneously.

 ---